 NFC is a technology that lets two local devices share small bits of data, and it is embedded things such as smart cards, print advertisements, and commuter cards.

 But today, this technology has been placed in Android, iOS, and Windows phones, and due to this, NFC has become more relevant than ever, especially when it’s the matter about mobile payments.

-The following video will explain how transaction is done in a NFC Payment App.
+The following video will explain how the transaction is done in an NFC Payment App.

 Nowadays, Android Pay might be the first app that comes to mind when you think about NFC apps, but there’s more to it than just mobile payments.
 An experienced user knows how to use NFC tags to automate a whole host of phone functions, like passing contacts, launching apps, or even configure the wireless settings.

-Check out the following top NFC apps that are secure to use.
+Check out the following top iOS and Android NFC payment apps that are secure to use.

 For Android-powered smartphones, Android Pay is an NFC payment app for android that can be used to tap and pay in stores.
 You can use it to make in-app payments.
 Google Wallet, retooled as a person-to-person payment app, has been replaced by Android Pay and you can use to send money to your family and friends.